mminl-de/cycleu/README.md

 ## cycleu
 > [!WARNING]
-> Work In Progress
+> Work In Progress.
+This is not yet working!

 This tools allows to access all data available in cycleball.eu through cycleu-lib.
 It is written in zig and also uses the capability of cycleu-lib to create and use a offline database of all or just a part of the data from cycleball.eu.
-The main reason for this feature is, that the response times from cycleball.eu is pretty slow (~1-5s)
+The main reason for this feature is, that the response times from cycleball.eu is pretty slow (~1-3s)
 For now you can only get very specific data like goals of team 1 in game 3 in Matchday 4 from 1.
 BL, DE not spectrums of data like all games of the 4th Matchday

 ### Usage